From drab to fab, these plastic storage drawers get a makeover with a little but of paint, decoupage, and pretty fabric!

 Not only were they looking bad on the outside, they really needed to be reorganized too.
 So I took this opportunity to empty everything out, wash them up and give them a facelift.

-I used Americana acrylics in these exact colors: Whispering Turquoise, Sea Glass, Banana Cream and Melon.
+- I used Americana acrylics in these exact colors: Whispering Turquoise, Sea Glass, Banana Cream and Melon.
 You can also find Americana paints at Michaels and at Joann’s or you can use your favorite paint colors.
-You’ll also need a decoupage medium such as Mod Podge or Decou-Page.
+You’ll also need a decoupage medium such as Mod Podge.

-While that was drying, I created templates for my drawer fronts using a piece of paper and creasing it along the edges of the drawers.
+- While that was drying, I created templates for the front of the plastic storage drawers using a piece of paper and creasing it along the edges of the drawers.
 When the fabric was ready, I traced the pattern onto the fabric with a pen and cut the shapes out, cutting right inside the pen lines.

 This was a fun project and now my bathroom cabinets are organized once again!
 A great way to start off the new year.